-National Donut Day is June 7th, and for the past couple months, I’ve been on a quest to find the best donut in the Indianapolis area.
+National Donut Day is the first Friday in June, and for the past couple months, I’ve been on a quest to find the best donut in the Indianapolis area.
 I’m pretty partial to Donut Bank in southern Indiana – I grew up near Evansville and nothing can quite compare to that glazed yeast donut perfection that they’ve got going on.

 But Indianapolis has some great options too, and my first stop was Long’s Bakery in Southport.
 People consistently tell you that Long’s is the best in town; they’ve been a staple in the area for over 50 years and only accept cash, so be prepared for that if you plan to go.
 Their glazed yeast donut was pretty delicious, but still couldn’t quite compare to the memory of Donut Bank.

 So, I kept searching.
 My next stop took me to Rise ‘n’ Roll in Greenwood.
 They’re not exactly local – after an Amish couple franchised their bakery, locations began popping up in other Indiana towns, and this new establishment took over an old veterinarian clinic on the south side little over a year ago.

 I’m going to say something now that will anger the Indy locals: Rise “n” Roll was better than Long’s.
 This donut was a fluffy and perfect yeast donut with caramel icing and rainbow sprinkles.
 Absolutely delicious, and I could have eaten several more.

 My next stop was The Dancing Donut in Broad Ripple.
 They definitely get bonus points for having an adorable shop and donut truck!
 UPDATE: The Dancing Donut has permanently closed.

 However, the donut itself wasn’t really anything special.
 I had the brown butter crumble which I thought might taste similar to the topping on a Dutch apple pie, but really didn’t.
 It was kind of bland, so I’m not sure that I would get that flavor again.